 - The trunk-based model, which uses a single main branch for all development.
 It uses temporary branches for small, frequent code check-ins into the main branch.

 The best strategy for your project depends on your team’s specific needs and goals.
-However, the most effective DevOps teams prioritize making smaller, more frequent changes directly to the main line to achieve faster feedback loops and improve team velocity.
-As such, trunk-based development is often the best fit for teams that want to get the most value out of their continuous integration pipelines.
+The most effective DevOps teams create faster feedback loops and improve team velocity by making smaller, more frequent changes directly to the main line.
+As such, trunk-based development can be the best fit for teams that want to get the most value out of their continuous integration pipelines.

 Using Git tags and branches with CircleCI